grame-cncm/faust/tools/benchmark/README.md

 ## dynamic-jack-gtk

-**dynamic-jack-gtk** tool uses the dynamic compilation chain, compiles a Faust DSP source, and runs it with the LLVM or Interpreter backend.
+The **dynamic-jack-gtk** tool uses the dynamic compilation chain, compiles a Faust DSP source, and runs it with the LLVM or Interpreter backend.

 `dynamic-jack-gtk [-llvm/interp] [-nvoices N] [-midi] [-osc] [-httpd] [additional Faust options (-vec -vs 8...)] foo.dsp`